There's nothing more eye-popping than dahlia flowers. The colours dwarf even the most psychedelic Italian gelato. Yum!

 Perfect for flower photography.

-I love the tiny yellow florets and the yellow with the deep fuchsia.
+I love the tiny yellow florets and the yellow against the brilliant fuchsia.

 My photo editing software is primarily Photoshop when layers are involved.
 Lightroom handles all of your 'developing' but, if you plan on adding textures, you'll need to move over to Photoshop.